gomalley411/CSCE-340-HW4/readme.txt

  *  Describe concisely the data structure(s) you used to store the
  *  information in synsets.txt.
 Why did you make this choice?
  **************************************************************************** */
+For synsets, I used a HashMap<Integer, String> structure as I thought it was the best possible way to map the noun key to the noun itself (an int and a string, respectively).

 /* *****************************************************************************
  *  Describe concisely the data structure(s) you used to store the
  *  information in hypernyms.txt.
 Why did you make this choice?
  **************************************************************************** */
+For hypernyms, I used a digraph because it is essentially a map structure that can have multiple values per key, and like a HashMap it is a good way to map a noun key to the noun itself, as well as to link two or more related nouns.

 /* *****************************************************************************